projecteru/redis-trib.py/README.md

 Redis cluster CLI tools and libraries in Python.
 It supports Python 2.7 and 3.5 or higher.
 It supports Redis 3.x and 4.x cluster mode.

+Note: version 0.6.x is the last releases that support Python 2.7.

 # Installation

     pip install redis-trib